Mountainous Republic of the Northern Caucasus: Prominent government figures, 1917–1919

+The new republic established a government led by Prime Minister Tchermoev, Rashid Khan Kaplanov, and Haidar Bammate.
+The capital was initially Vladikavkaz but was later relocated to Temir-Khan-Shura after being occupied by the Red Army.

+Following the conclusion of World War I and the withdrawal of Turkish troops, the Mountain government underwent reorganization.
+In late 1918, Pshemaho Kotsev was confirmed as leader of the coalition cabinet in the Mountain Congress held in Temir-Khan-Shura.

 Leaders of the MRNC, with Prime Minister Tapa Tchermoeff seated in the center of the front row.

 Abdulmajid Tapa Tchermoeff, oil industrialist, first chairman of the Central Committee and first prime minister, Chechen.
 Died in Switzerland in 1937.

 Rashid Khan Kaplanov, second Chairman of the Central Committee, Minister of the Interior.
 Assassinated by the Bolshevik government in 1937.

 Pshemakho Kotsev, second prime minister, Kabardian Circassian.
 Died in Istanbul in 1962.

 Haidar Bammate, Foreign Minister, Kumyk.
 Died in Paris in 1965.

 Vassan-Girey Jabagiyev, Minister of Finance, Ingush.
 Died in Istanbul in 1961.

 Nukh-bek Tarkovskiy, Military Minister, Kumyk.
 Died in Switzerland in 1951.

-Ibrahim Bey Gaydarov, Minister of Posts and Telegraph, Lezgian.
+Ibrahim Bey Gaydarov, Minister of Posts and Telegraph, Lezgin.
 Died in Ankara in 1949.

 Adil-Gerey Daidbekov, Minister of Transportation, Kumyk.
 Died in Baku in 1946.

 Alikhan Kantemir, the official representative in neighboring countries (Azerbaijan, Georgia), Muslim Ossetian.
 Died in Munich in 1963.

 Tadjuddin Penzulayev, Minister of Justice, Kumyk.
 Killed by the Bolsheviks in 1937.
 Co-author of Mikhail Bulgakov's piece "Children of Mulla".

 Muhiddin Penzulayev, Minister of Communications, Kumyk.
 Died in 1942.
 Brother of Tadjuddin Penzulayev.

+Legacy

+In 1984, the United States Congress passed a resolution marking the 66th anniversary of the declaration of independence of the Mountainous Republic of the Northern Caucasus.